entropycode/w3f-m1-cli/README.md

 ## Create Signed Transactions

 We will sign the payload and create a signed transaction in this section with the following [CLI tool](./create-signed-transaction.js): `create-signed-transaction.js`.
 It will be taking in the output from [create-extrinsic .js](./create-extrinsic.js).
+This tool will not be connecting to a node since we have prepared all the required data in our previous step.

 ```
 ./create-extrinsic.js [input-file-path] | ./create-signed-transaction.js [signature-type] [private-key]